 Phillip Y. Kim has worked for over 25 years in the finance industry at companies such as Lehman Brothers and Morgan Stanley.
 He has spent most of his career in Asia and continues to live and work in Hong Kong.

-Nothing Gained, published by Penguin China this month, is his first novel.
+Nothing Gained, published by Penguin China in 2013, is his first novel.
 Set amid the global financial crisis, the novel crisscrosses between Asia and Europe to wield a tale of multimillion dollar investments, insider secrets and material gluttony.

 Why I write